 - 5.1.1 It was thought that the website and Members' information portal (MIP) were still in need of improvement.
 Day to day communications such as licensing and planning applications were not easily accessible and contacts on the MIP were out of date.
 It was acknowledged that there were still improvements to be made.
 There was an issue with the navigation to some pages and the transactions available though the website needed to be improved.
 The functions of ICT, Library and Information Services and Communications needed to work together.
 Ownership of data also needed to be improved.
 Members commented that the website as a resource was strategically important for engaging with groups such as amenity societies. - 5.1.2 Councillor Harvey asked about knowledge management, an issue which had been raised on a number of previous occasions.
-The Chief Executive agreed to meet with Councillor Harvey outside of the meeting to have a structured discussion around knowledge management provisions. - 5.1.3 Members also raised concerns about the potential squeeze of middle management as a result of staff reductions.
-The Commission noted that the role of middle management varied across services.
-Whilst the role of middle management was important, frontline staff needed to be allowed to deliver services which in turn allowed management to carry out their own roles.
-It was also important for management to embrace change.
+The Chief Executive agreed to meet with Councillor Harvey outside of the meeting to have a structured discussion around knowledge management provisions. - 5.1.3 Councillor Taylor raised concerns about the potential squeeze of middle management and the loss of experience as a result of staff reductions.